-In response to consumer demands for more control over their data—and following Safari and Firefox’s lead—Google Chrome will phase out third-party cookies by the end of 2023.
+In response to consumer demands for more control over their data—and following Safari and Firefox’s lead—Google Chrome will phase out third-party cookies in the second half of 2024.

 While this announcement may cause privacy advocates to cheer, it doesn’t necessarily guarantee more privacy.
 All this change means is that advertisers will simply find other ways of tracking your online habits.